Instant Pot Wild Mushroom Leek Risotto

 The funny thing is that the Instant Pot is better than everything I own because you can sauté, slow cook, and pressure cook in one phenomenal appliance.

-You may have seen me making this Instant Pot Wild Mushroom Leek Risotto on my Instagram stories a few times if you follow along there.
+You may have seen me making this Instant Pot Mushroom Risotto on my Instagram stories a few times if you follow along there.

 This dish smelled amazing as it cooked and I wish you could have experienced that part as well….but I guess you’ll experience that when you make it right? 🙂

 Risotto is one of my favorite dishes to order out, but I don’t make it at home often enough.
-I’ve only got one recipe here on the blog that’s made the traditional stove top way, but it does require a lot of stirring.
+My spring risotto is one of my favorites, but it’s made the traditional way on the stove top, which means it requires a lot of stirring.

 I used (3) different varieties of mushrooms for this risotto –> portobello, shitake and cremini.
 You can use any variety you like, and even use dried mushrooms like porcini as well.